just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     <li>If you have a digital camera or a smartphone or tablet, find out what image representation scheme
     it uses?
 How come all images are not the same size?
     </li>
-    <li>ASCII is one type of character code, but 128 characters is not enough for today’s computers,
+    <li><span class="hover vocab yui-wk-div" data-id='ASCII'>ASCII</span> is one type of character code, but 128 characters is not enough for today’s computers,
       which can represent Chinese, Hindi, and scripts from many other languages.
 Today’s computers use a system called Unicode, which has more than 100,000 different characters and covers more than 100 different scripts (languages).
 Use this